MBRobertson/mbr9-compx341-a3-toolchain/README.md

 In order to better facilitate clicking bahaviour, now maintains a dynamic list of locations Click on map to add or search to add

+Map and search and search bar enforced with test